ApcarJo/FrontEnd_ReactMovieSuite/README.md

 This Project has been done by [José Luis Aparicio](https://github.com/ApcarJo).

-Starting date: June 21th 2021. <br>
+Starting date: June 28th 2021. <br>
 Due date: July 5th 2021.

-I have used the Trello in order to share the tasks and to have a better organization.
+I have used the Trello in order to organize tasks.

 <a name="instructions"></a>
 ## Instructions :clipboard: